Rustpotter Keyword Spotter

 The magic word to spot is gathered from your 'Voice' configuration.

-You can generate your own wake word model by using the Rustpotter CLI (opens new window).
+You can generate your own wakeword files using the command line utility (opens new window).

 The service will only work if it's able to find the correct rpw for your magic word configuration.